gciotto/org.csstudio.product/README.md

 To use `mvn`, you must download Maven packages from your respective OS distribuition package repository.

-Any doubts, problems or suggestions, please send an email to `gustavo.ciotto@lnls.br` or `eduardo.coelho@lnls.br`.
+Any doubts, problems or suggestions, please send an email to `gustavo.pinton@lnls.br` or `eduardo.coelho@lnls.br`.